Alleged Homeland Security impersonator claims fox was federal K-9 - NewsBreak

 “It’s bizarre, it’s very bizarre,” said Humphreys County Sheriff Chris Davis.

 The investigation began after the fox was shot and killed by a neighbor in New Johnsonville.
-“It was killing her chickens, the animals on the property there that she had,” Davis explained.
+“It was killing her chickens, the animals on the property there that she had,” Davis said.

 The sheriff shared photos of the red fox inside a K-9 cage in the back of a vehicle and a service dog registration for Rediker and the fox that said K-9 search and rescue, K-9 explosive.

 “Being a K-9 handler myself, I’ve never heard of a fox, not saying there couldn’t possibly be one somewhere in the nation, but I’ve just never heard of it.
-It’s just not practical.”
+It’s just not practical,” Davis said.

 Rediker faces criminal impersonation and is now out on bond, but more charges are expected.

-“This is a very dangerous situation not only for him, but for the public and for anybody that comes in contact with him,” said Davis.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“This is a very dangerous situation not only for him but for the public and for anybody that comes in contact with him,” Davis said.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0